Szymon-Czuszek/Python-Riddles/README.md

 **🔎 Summary:**
 This riddle finds all unique pairs of numbers in an array that sum to a given target k.
 It highlights:
+- ⚡ Efficiency with linear-time iteration and set lookups
+-
 ## 🔤 Riddle 2 - Anagram Check

 **❓Problem:** Given two strings, check if they are anagrams of each other.